With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Bigfoot is a guy you'd probably recognize on sight, but around the world, he's known by many different names.
 What you call him probably depends on where you spot him.
 In the United States, he’s also known as Sasquatch, and on the other side of the world, he’s called the Yeti or Abominable Snowman.

-Bigfoot-like relatives have some bizarre names around the world, but the fascinating part is that similar creatures are sighted in so many places.
+Bigfoot relatives have some bizarre names around the world, but the fascinating part is that similar creatures are sighted in so many places.
+Even places like Australia, China, and Russia have their own Bigfoot-like creatures.
 Most cryptids are localized in one specific area, but Bigfoot seems to be on every continent, except maybe Antarctica.

 Everywhere there are humans there are stories of Bigfoot.
 Even a famous U.S. President had his own Bigfoot story.
-It kind of makes it seem like Bigfoot has been with us all along, lurking in the darkened woods just out of our sight.
+It kind of makes it seem like Bigfoot has been with us all along, if only as a legend.